E-Safety Policy

 - Children will not have access to the office computer in nursery.

-- Only the Manager, Deputy Manager, Assistant Deputy Manager and Curriculum Leaders will have access to email on the nursery office computer.
+- Only the Manager, Deputy Manager, Assistant Deputy Manager and Curriculum Leads will have access to email on the nursery office computer.
 Staff will only use the nursery office computer with permission from their manager.

 - Access to personal webmail accounts is not permitted from any company computer.

 - All broadband and wireless access will be secure and password protected.
+Voice enabled devices shall normally be set to mute (microphone off).

 - All computers will be installed with regularly monitored and updated virus protection software.

-- The nursery office computer and pre-school computer will have separate passwords.
+- The nursery office computer and any pre-school computer will have separate passwords.
 Head Office computers shall be password protected.

 - Other staff will not use the nursery manager’s laptop due to access to confidential information.
 Each nursery has a nursery laptop/and or a SEND laptop which staff can use for training, online meetings, preparing documents etc. Staff cannot use their own laptops for training or study whilst in nursery.